 Santa Cruz (CA) County Human Services Department

-Washington State Department of Early Learning
+Washington State Department of Children, Youth, and Families (DCYF)

-With new big-data capacity, each agency will be able to measure both short and long-term effects of their programs.
-In addition to technical assistance focused on data access, program design, and outcomes-oriented contracting, award recipients will join in a thematic learning community spanning the entire West Coast that will provide opportunities for peer development, opportunities to share emerging and best practices, and technical trainings focused on data access and analysis in order to encourage the adoption of outcomes-based, data-driven policy.
+With new administrative data and outcomes contracting capacity, each agency and its providers will be better equipped with tools to continuously improve their programs.
+In addition to technical assistance at each site focused on data access, program design, and outcomes contracting, award recipients will join in a thematic learning community spanning the entire West Coast that will provide opportunities to share emerging and best practices from cohort peers.
+This learning community will include trainings for the ADP agencies from experts at Third Sector and CPI in order to encourage the adoption of an agency-wide move toward an outcomes orientation.